How To Overclock Your CPU

-The problem with (almost) all PC hardware is that it can quickly get outdated only after a couple of years.
-This is especially true for CPUs or GPUs, as newer generations can be significantly better than the previous.
+The problem with (almost) all PC hardware is that it can quickly get obsolete only after a couple of years.
+This is especially true for CPUs or GPUs, as newer generations can be substantially better than the previous.
 This leads to more demanding video games/software.

-And, considering the active battle between Intel and AMD, every year we get better CPUs with a higher core count at a lower price point, leaving your old CPU in the dust.
+And, considering the intense battle between Intel and AMD, every year we get advanced CPUs with a higher core count at a lower price point, leaving your old CPU in the dust.

-Fortunately, you don’t have to throw your CPU in the trash yet, as overclocking can provide you with that extra performance you need.
+Fortunately, you don’t have to throw your CPU in the trash yet, as overclocking can provide you with that additional performance you need.

-But, overclocking is never an easy task, so if you aren’t familiar with this process, we will try to explain what it is, how to do it, and everything else related to it.
+But, overclocking is never a simple task, so if you aren’t familiar with this process, we will try to explain what it is, how to do it, and everything else related to it.

 Table of ContentsShow